joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000007505712/myon-burrell-prison-release-minnesota.html?searchResultPosition=3

 **Santa Tests Positive for Virus After Photo Session With 50 Children**\
-`A husband and wife who dressed up as Santa and Mrs. Claus for an annual Christmas parade and tree-lighting ceremony in Georgia learned three days after the events that they had the coronavirus, officials said.`\
+`A husband and wife who dressed up as Santa and Mrs. Claus for an annual Christmas parade and tree-lighting ceremony in Georgia learned three days after the festivities that they had the coronavirus, officials said.`\
 https://nytimes.com/2020/12/15/us/georgia-santa-covid.html?searchResultPosition=4

 **Mexico, in Rebuke to U.S., Adopts Measure Restricting Foreign Agents**\